WELCOME TO THEOLOGICAL PERSPECTIVES

 It is questioned how these second century Christian leaders, who had the eschatological teachings of Jesus available to them, could see their fulfillment as future to them if indeed Jesus was teaching such fulfillment in the destruction of the temple and the city of Jerusalem.
 It is asked how could they so soon embrace a different understanding of NT eschatology from that of what Jesus taught if indeed He taught a first century fulfillment.

 Futurists often see the Kingdom of God as a world ruling government that is established at the return of Christ.
-They point to such scriptures as Isaiah 9:6-7 where there is an apparent prophecy of the birth of Christ and it is said the “government will be on his shoulders” and “of the greatness of his government and peace there will be no end.
+They point to such Scriptures as Isaiah 9:6-7 where there is an apparent prophecy of the birth of Christ and it is said the “government will be on his shoulders” and “of the greatness of his government and peace there will be no end.
 He will reign on David’s throne and over his kingdom, establishing and upholding it with justice and righteousness from that time on and forever."

 In the parable of the weeds and wheat (Matthew 13), Jesus speaks of the end of the age being a time when the Son of Man (Jesus) will send His angels to weed out of His kingdom everything that causes sin and all that do evil.
 The evil are seen as being burned up while the righteous are seen as shinning like the sun in the kingdom of the Father.
 Futurists ask where in history has this taken place?